aabouie/CapStone1/README.md

 ![](images/Price_color.png)

-Ho: the average listing price is the same for different car colors.
+H<sub>o</sub>: the average listing price is the same for different car colors.

-Ha: the average listing price is not the same for different car colors.
+H<sub>a</sub>: the average listing price is not the same for different car colors.

 Significance level: 0.05/3 = 0.0167 (with a Bonferroni correction for three test)